ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 ## So.....
 Which one's "better"?

 Well like with most tech… it depends….
-Personally I’d lean towards terraform, however that could be more to do with my familiarity with the tech, and my love of high quality documentation and (somewhat) asynchronous development.
+Personally I’d lean towards Terraform, however that could be more to do with my familiarity with the tech, and my love of high quality documentation and (somewhat) asynchronous development.

-If you want a cloud agnostic IaC, and want to be precise in all your resources you’re deploying, with very little human interaction with the resource state, then terraform is the go to choice.
+If you want a cloud agnostic IaC, and want to be precise in all your resources you’re deploying, with very little human interaction with the resource state, then Terraform is the go to choice.
-However, if you’re already familiar with other coding languages, would like to integrate your cloud architecture with your codebase further than you can with terraform, want to specialise in aws and (understandably) hate updating route tables and security groups, then CDK is the way forward.
+However, if you’re already familiar with other coding languages, would like to integrate your cloud architecture with your codebase further than you can with Terraform, want to specialise in aws and (understandably) hate updating route tables and security groups, then CDK is the way forward.

 As an amateur cloud architect, I’m glad to have had some practical experience with both.

-Although terraform has been an industry standard for years now, it has recently had a change of licence, and of 10th August 2023, is no longer open source, so it'll be interesting to see the trends and popularity of different cloud IaC technologies, whether terraform will keep the title of industry standard, or whether it will be overtaken by CDK, CDK for terraform (a recent new contender from hashicorp since 2022), or even openTofu, a new, opensource IaC which was forked off an older version of terraform, now maintained by the linux foundation.
+Although Terraform has been an industry standard for years now, it has recently had a change of licence, and of 10th August 2023, is no longer open source, so it'll be interesting to see the trends and popularity of different cloud IaC technologies, whether Terraform will keep the title of industry standard, or whether it will be overtaken by CDK, CDK for Terraform (a recent new contender from hashicorp since 2022), or even openTofu, a new, opensource IaC which was forked off an older version of Terraform, now maintained by the linux foundation.